hal/model-graph/README.md

     Parent resources have a `CHILD_OF` relationship with their children.
 This makes traversing through the model tree very convenient.

 1. Attribute
-The attribute node holds most of the attribute's metadata such as type, required or storage.
+The attribute node holds most of the attribute's metadata such as type, required, nillable or storage.

 1. Capability
 The capability node holds just the name of the capability.

-See the Neo4j console for the complete list of nodes, relations and properties.
+Operations are not yet part of the graph, but could easily be added.
+See the Neo4j browser for the complete list of nodes, relations and properties.

 ## Get Started

-In order to run the tool, you need a running WildFly and Neo4j instance.
-Use one of the following options to connect to your WildFly and Neo4j instance:
+To get started, you need a running WildFly and Neo4j instance.
+You can specify the WildFly and Neo4j instance using one of the command line options:

 ```
 Usage: <main class> [options]